Kai-Striega/kai-striega.github.io/content/blog/low-level-fundamentals/processes-threads-oh-my.md

 kai        63672  0.5  0.1 103820 89104 pts/3    S+   17:43   0:00 python process_vs_thread_memory.py
 ```

-This creates 4 processes which require the following amounts of memory 326288 KB of memory.
+This creates 4 processes which require 326288 KB of memory.
 That's 5x as much.
 This is
 due to each process making a copy of the large list we created AND all the information that is required of a process.

+### Bugs

+While processes "own" their memory, threads share memory between them.
+This leads to many new classes of bugs which are
+usually _very_ hard to debug.
+Some examples of bugs that occur with multiple threads are:

+* Race Conditions
+* Deadlocks
+* Livelocks
+* Thread Starvation
+* Priority Starvation
+* Memory Consistency Errors
+* Atomicity Violations
+* Order Violations

+Multi-threading bugs are often [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
+The bug can occur all the time,
+rarely or only sometimes.
+They are very hard to detect, as they may pass tests but can lead to serious consequences.

+## Conclusion

+I hope that this post has helped you to realise that processes and threads exist, and a quick introduction to them.
+You
+won't be an expert at this point.
+I'd suggest you read up a bit more when you have time.